pbierkortte/AI-Prompt-Toolkit/tools/llm_cot_meta_prompt_template.md

 # Chain of Thought Meta-Prompt Template

+Creating good prompts is hard, however fear not.
+Use this template to empower you to craft effective and nuanced prompts for even the most intricate tasks.
+By incorporating elements of stepwise reasoning, continuous evaluation, and iterative refinement, you can unlock the full potential of LLMs and achieve remarkable outcomes.

+> [!NOTE]
+> While this template can significantly enhance the quality of your LLM's output by guiding it through a structured reasoning process, it's important to remember that it won't fundamentally change the LLM's underlying capabilities.
+It cannot make the LLM inherently smarter or grant it abilities it doesn't already possess.
+To maximize the effectiveness of this template, it's recommended to utilize powerful web-based LLMs or larger language models that have a greater capacity for reasoning and complex task execution.

 ## What It Does

 This Chain of Thought (CoT) meta-prompt template is designed to guide Large Language Models (LLMs) through a structured process for executing complex tasks.
 It encourages the LLM to reason step-by-step, leading to more accurate and reliable results.
 By breaking down tasks into smaller stages with clear evaluation and revision steps, this template helps LLMs produce high-quality outputs that meet specific requirements.

-> [!NOTE]
-> While this template can significantly enhance the quality of your LLM's output by guiding it through a structured reasoning process, it's important to remember that it won't fundamentally change the LLM's underlying capabilities.
-It cannot make the LLM inherently smarter or grant it abilities it doesn't already possess.
-To maximize the effectiveness of this template, it's recommended to utilize powerful web-based LLMs or larger language models that have a greater capacity for reasoning and complex task execution.
 ## Usage

 To use this template, simply replace the placeholder `[Insert Task Input Here]` with the specific instructions or details for the task you want the LLM to perform.